maskdotdev/ray/src/api/INDEX.md

-# Nero API Documentation Index
+# Ray API Documentation Index

-Welcome to the Nero High-Level API documentation!
+Welcome to the Ray High-Level API documentation!
 This index will help you find what you need.

-## 📚 Documentation Files
+## Documentation Files

 ### [QUICK_START.md](./QUICK_START.md) - **Start Here!
 (5 minutes)**
 Perfect for getting your first database running.